codio/knowledge/source/instructors/setupcourses/course-llm.rst

     .. image:: /img/llm_course_usage.png
        :alt: LLMs Course Usage

+..
+Note::  The names showing in this screenshot are example names

 Usage will be shown for:

 - Daily, weekly, monthly, annual, total usage for that course.
-- Daily and monthly top 10 usage users for the course.
+- Daily and monthly top 10 consumers for the course.

 ..
-Note:: The shown values are estimates and may not always be exactly accurate
+Note:: The values shown are estimates and may not reflect the exact numbers.